International Journal of Probability and Statistics

 and,

 As it is easier to maximize the natural logarithm of the likelihood function rather than the likelihood function itself.
-The first derivatives of the natural logarithm of the total likelihood function in (3.4) with respect to, and are given by
+The first derivatives of the natural logarithm of the total likelihood function in (3.4) with respect to

 and